alwaysgreenhq/alwaysgreen/README.md

 ## 5) TL;DR—what to call it

-**Nova Greenline™ — the Release Reliability Platform.**
+**AlwaysGreen Greenline™ — the Release Reliability Platform.**

-Actions/GitLab/Buildkite run your checks; Nova makes them pass—and you only pay a predictable team license plus credits for the tough ones.
+Actions/GitLab/Buildkite run your checks; AlwaysGreen makes them pass—and you only pay a predictable team license plus credits for the tough ones.
 (GitHub Marketplace gets 5%; you keep 95%.)

 ---